 How free VPNs work in practice and why ownership matters

 Free VPNs aren’t truly free in the long run.
-They often rely on: Free online vpn for microsoft edge: how to use free vpn extensions, setup, safety tips, and premium alternatives
+They often rely on: Secure vpn use: a comprehensive guide to choosing, configuring, and maximizing privacy with VPNs 2026

 Ownership plays into all of this because it informs what a company prioritizes: user privacy, or growth and revenue.
 If the goal is to maximize revenue, privacy can take a backseat.
 That’s why many privacy-conscious users eventually migrate to paid VPNs with clear, auditable policies.